Winter is here, and with it comes a group eager to devour all that may lie in their path.

 It is also important for planners to use real-time management during Black Friday and the period around it, in order to compare and identify any misalignments between planned agent activity to actual call and contact volumes on the day.

 Real-time management will provide you with the insight you need to assess if and when you will need to re-forecast on the day.
-This is extremely important and should be identified as early as possible in order to promptly realign resources to meet your demands.
+This is extremely important and should be identified as early as possible in order to promptly realign resources to meet your demands and effectively manage your resource planning.

 If you do find your forecasts are misaligned with business needs, do not act hastily and realign forecasts to meet demand but make sure you analyse the situation and why this might have happened.